 Others, she added, actually received promotions within SWHHS.

 As a separate entity, each county who is part of SWHHS has representation based on its population, and Redwood County is being allowed two representative members on the governing board.
 Knobloch said both human services and public health have their own boards, and Redwood County is going to have one member on each of those boards, as well.

 Knobloch said leadership from SWHHS is going to be coming to Redwood County commissioners’ meetings on a regular basis to report on what is going on – similar to what has already been taking place with the departments at the county level.

-Page 2 of 2 - One of the ultimate goals of the merger would be to allow residents within the system to travel to any one of the six counties involved to receive services.
+One of the ultimate goals of the merger would be to allow residents within the system to travel to any one of the six counties involved to receive services.

 In other words, a resident of Redwood County who lives on the west side is eventually going to be able to travel to Marshall to receive services, rather than having to drive to Redwood Falls and get the same kind of service.

 As part of the merger, the county is handing over the fund balance amounts of $934,642 for human services and $373,856 for public health.
 Knobloch said those fund balances are going to be part of SWHHS as a whole, but said if for some reason in the future the county would decide the collaboration was not working, it would receive remaining fund balances back.
 That, she said, could be more or less money based on fund balance use – just like would happen at the county level.